OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Dynamic Analysis

 When testing deep links it's very useful to first build a list of all <intent-filter> elements from the AndroidManifest.xml and any custom URL schemes that they might define.
-Each custom URL scheme defined should then be individually tested, these URL schemes can be interacted with by using the [Activity Manager (am) tool](https://developer.android.com/training/app-links/deep-linking#testing-filters "Activity Manager") to send intents within the Android device that call the custom URL schemes:
+For each of those deep links you should be able to determine which data they receive, if any.
+Remember that you might need to perform some reverse engineering first to find out if there are any input parameters that you might apply to the deep link.
+Sometimes you can even take advantage of other applications which you know that interact with your target app.
+You can reverse engineer them or use them as triggers, while hooking the data handler methods on the target app side.
+This way you can discover which ones are triggered and inspect _valid_ or legitimate input parameters.

+Depending on the situation, the length of the link and the provided data you can use several methods call deep links.
+For very short deep links, probably the easiest method is to simply open your mobile browser and type it in the search bar.
+Another convenient method is to use the [Activity Manager (am) tool](https://developer.android.com/training/app-links/deep-linking#testing-filters "Activity Manager") to send intents within the Android device.

 ```bash
 $ adb shell am start